A Complete Guide to Critical Illness Cover

 The length of the policy term is determined when you take out the insurance, but most individuals typically opt for cover that lasts until certain milestones – when your children have grown up, or when you have paid off your mortgage, for example.

 Due to the nature of its timescale, critical illness cover can be added onto a standard life insurance policy, such as term life or whole of life insurance.
-However, you’re usually only able to claim once if you decide to have a combined policy, so you may want to consider having a standalone one instead.
+However, you’re usually only able to claim once if you decide to have a combined policy, so you may want to consider having a standalone critical illness cover without life insurance instead.

 People opt to take out critical illness insurance for a variety of reasons, and the amount you need generally depends on your personal situation and needs.